Gallo-Roman enclosure of Tours: Access to the enclosure

 The existence of two gates is certain, although no remains have been verified as of 2014.
 The northern gate is a recent discovery.
 In 2000, archaeologists found that the castrum was served by a wooden bridge crossing the Loire at the level of the Île Aucard (many piles in place were found in the riverbed during low water).
 This bridge ended in the middle of the northern wall, in alignment with the main axis of the amphitheater.
 This discovery, in conjunction with the interpretation of geophysical survey results by apparent resistivity in the same area, suggests the potential existence of a gate at this point in the wall.
 It appears that this gate was already depicted around 1780 by the actor and illustrator Pierre Beaumesnil, who was commissioned by the Academy of Inscriptions and Letters to reproduce ancient monuments in France, including those in Tours.
 One of his drawings shows the upper arch of a walled-up and almost completely buried gate, located precisely where the northern gate of the Gallo-Roman enclosure might be.
 The entire structure, comprising the bridge, the gate providing access to the Cité, and the fortified castrum setup, appears to function as a lock, allowing complete control over the river crossing.
 No other bridge seems to exist on the Loire in the Late Empire, several kilometers upstream or downstream.
 Contrary to previous assumptions, the vomitoria were not walled up during the integration of the amphitheater into the fortified enclosure.
 Instead, the three western, southern, and eastern vomitoria, which were kept outside the walled perimeter, were converted into monumental access gates to the enclosure.
 Moreover, the ancient road passing through the amphitheater's small axis was preserved outside the castrum after its construction.

-Figure III: Two possibilities for an east-west route through the castrum.
+Figure III: Two possibilities for an east–west route through the castrum.

 The existence of two main gates on the eastern and western sides is almost certain, and they probably faced each other.
 However, no confirmed trace of these gates has been found.
 In the History of the Franks (Book X, 31), Gregory of Tours makes the following reference to them:

+Now, while he was entering through one gate, Armentius, who had died, was being carried out through another.